-The General Plan glossary provides a single definition of ancillary/incidental/ accessory use; Any use which is secondary or subordinate to the principal or main use of a property and which clearly does not change the character of the main use.
+The General Plan glossary provides a single definition of ancillary/incidental/ accessory use: Any use which is secondaiy or subordinate to the principal or main use of aproperty and which clearly does not change the character of the main use.

-The County Code section 13.10.700 Definitions provide the following: Ancillary: Subsidiary or subordinate.
-A use secondary to the main use of a property.
-It is a use in support of and connected with that main use." (emphasis added) Accessory: See appurtement (next).
+The County Code section 13.10.700Definitions provide the following: Ancillary: Subsidiary or subordinate.
+A use secondary to the main use of aproperty.
+It is a use in support of and connected with that main use." (emphasis added) Accessory: See appurtenant (next).

-Appurtement Use: Any use accessory to the main use and customarily a part thereof; an appurtement use is clearly incidental and secondary to the main use and does not change the character of the main use."
+Appurtement Use: Any use accessory to the main use and customarily apart thereof; an appurtement use is clearly incidental and secondary to the main use and does not change the character $\mathbf{\sigma}$ the main use."

-Incidental: (same definition as the General Plan definition above)
+Incidental: (same definition as the General Plan dejnition above)